GhostNaix/Orcus-1.9.1-src/README.md

 # Changes that i made to this fork
 - Fixed the uninstall command in the commands section
-- Semi-fixed HVNC Command (Build in Debug mode) (Kinda fixed but it runs at 3fps and after a while shows black screen) (if someone can then make a pull request)
+- Semi-fixed HVNC Command (Build in Debug mode) (Kinda fixed but it runs at 3fps and after a while shows black screen) (if someone can fix it then make a pull request)

 https://user-images.githubusercontent.com/73314940/145938805-bdd7316e-ea36-4588-a70e-f7062997bf0e.mp4